Areas of Practice

 In California, surviving family members of someone killed by the negligence of another person or entity may be able to collect compensation through a wrongful death claim.
 A wrongful death action offers compensation for economic damages, such as loss of financial support and funeral and burial expenses, and for non-economic damages which include loss of love, companionship, comfort, care, assistance, protection, affection, society, and moral support.

 Malpractice can take many forms, but is perhaps best known in the medical context.
-Under California’s laws of medical malpractice, a doctor or healthcare provider can face liability if, in treating the patient, his actions were a deviation from accepted standards of medical care, resulting in injury.
+Under California’s laws of medical malpractice, a doctor or healthcare provider can face liability if, in treating the patient, the providers’ were a deviation from accepted standards of medical care, resulting in injury or death.

-We also help victims of professional malpractice, including:
+We also help victims of other types of professional malpractice.

-The professionals of Heiting & Irwin Attorneys At Law understand the complexities of these lawsuits and are ready to take the case.
+The professionals of Heiting & Irwin Attorneys At Law understand the complexities of these lawsuits and are ready to assist.
 In any malpractice case, the use of expert witnesses is usually required to help establish the accepted standard of care for the sub-specialty in question, and whether or not the professional met this standard.

 Nursing Home Negligence

-Perhaps one of the most deplorable areas of personal injury law is nursing home negligence.
-According to the National Center on Elder Abuse, mistreatment of the elderly and disabled adult population can take any of the following forms:
+Perhaps one of the most deplorable areas of malpractice is nursing home negligence.
+According to the National Center on Elder Abuse nursing home negligence and more specifically elder abuse mistreatment of the elderly and disabled adult population can take any of the following forms:

 - Physical abuse: Engaging in—or threatening to engage in—assaultive contact toward the elderly or disabled victim.